The University of Portsmouth will collect your personal data to enable us to keep in contact with you as an alumnus.

 The University holds your full student record for six years after you have left the University so that we can fulfil our function of recording details of the awards we make, and provide details of your education and references when asked to do so.
 (After these six years we will retain transcript data only in order to confirm details of your award.)

-The Alumni Community keeps your contact details indefinitely, but these will be checked with you on a regular basis to ensure they are kept up to date, and you have the right to have your details removed from the Alumni database at any time.
+The Alumni Community keeps your contact details indefinitely, but these will be checked with you on a regular basis to ensure they are kept up to date.
+You have the right to have your details removed from the Alumni database at any time and unsubscribe options will be included in all email communications.

 You are entitled to use the services of the Careers and Employability Service for five years after leaving the University, and therefore the Service will keep your contact details (and any other data you may provide the Service with) for that length of time, at which point your data will be deleted.